Everything you need to know about Marketo Engage forms

 Global forms are an incredibly useful feature that save valuable time in Marketo.
 Instead of creating a new local form from scratch for every program, you can utilise the same form time and again.

-Collect more data with progressive profiling
+Collect more data from your Marketo forms with progressive profiling

-Progressive profiling lets you add different fields to a form to ask additional questions to your leads, if / when they revisit or interact again with your website.
+Progressive profiling lets you add different fields to a Marketo form to ask additional questions to your leads, if / when they revisit or interact again with your website.

 Use “thank you” pages after a form fill